DIPSAS/DIPS.Xamarin.UI/README.md

 ### UI Components

 Our UI components include different visual components that are well known to people using our apps.
-This can be [Sheet](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/Sheet), [Popup](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/Popup), [Radio buttons](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/RadioButton) with more.
+This can be a [sheet](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/Sheet), [popup](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/Popup), [radio buttons](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/RadioButton) with more.
 Our UI components focuses heavily on the MVVM pattern.
 This means that you can find useful properties that are bindable and is easy to use with commands.
 Each UI component should have a well documented WIKI and a samples page that our consumers can look at.

 ### Resources